Just Another Day in Paradise

 New Year's Eve in Mt.
 Dora, FL © Lloyd Lemons

-I think it’s safe to say, we all want to make 2025 better than 2024.
+I think it’s safe to say, we all want to make 2026 better.

 I want to recover my mindset and energy from where they were at the end of 2019, pick myself up, dust myself off, and move forward with renewed hope.
 I wrote that sentence at the end of 2023, and (surprise!) my “want” didn’t happen.
 I’m repeating it this year but not as a resolution—as something more powerful—a fresh way to face the world.